-Mentoring is a kind of informal association between people, focused on developing a two-way mutually beneficial relationship for a long-term career movement.
+Mentoring Definition: Mentoring is a kind of informal association between people, focused on developing a two-way mutually beneficial relationship for a long-term career movement.

-A mentor is somebody who shares knowledge, experience, and skills with those who are less experienced in the field.
+Focus: A mentor is somebody who shares knowledge, experience, and skills with those who are less experienced in the field.
 Thanks to their knowledge experience mentors are more likely to guide the mentees rather than teach them specific topics or theoretical knowledge.

-According to the International Coaching Federation (ICF), coaching is defined as “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.
+Coaching Definition: According to the International Coaching Federation (ICF), coaching is defined as “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.
 The process of coaching often unlocks previously untapped sources of imagination, productivity, and leadership.”

 It is said that good mentors are willing to share the best of their skills and knowledge with the mentees.
 They are more caring as they have previously faced the same challenges and feel more empathetic towards the mentees’ needs.

-Coaching: Business coaches help and guide businesses to clarify their growth vision.
+Coaching: Business coaches help and guide to clarify the growth vision.
 Many businesses deal with goal identification and prioritization as a big challenge.
 Coaches follow a more formal, structured approach to resolve issues and manage specific aspects of the job.

 One of the most essential roles of business coaches is to cover various aspects of running a successful business.
 These may include sales targets, marketing strategies, communication skills, team building, leadership, and even more.